 According to NSA, more than 80% of cyber attacks are avoidable as long as companies follow the standard practices.
 Just like the basic measures to reduce the risk of COVID-19 spread became important, cyber hygiene has become the best way to avoid data breaches or loss.

 In 2021, it seems ransom attacks have become out of control and up-to-date defense strategy is the key to secure valuable data.
 Whether you run a small business or a large corporation, it takes continuous effort to protect business assets.
 And this is where cyber liability insurance comes into the spotlight.

 What Exactly Is Cyber Liability Insurance

-Typically, cyber liability insurance covers an organization’s overall liability due to a data breach and loss of sensitive information.
+Often, cyber liability is not a part of your current liability policies.
+Cyber liability insurance, or cyber risk insurance, will cover an organization’s overall liability due to a data breach and loss of sensitive information.
 Your cyber liability insurance covers computer repair damages, legal fees, and other expenses, restoring identities, and notifying official regulatory authorities about the cyber attack.

 When the Unexpected Happens

 When businesses are hit by ransomware, it becomes clear in no time that they have to deal with a tarnished reputation, downtime, cover legal costs, possible regulatory fines, and make ransomware payments.
 But coverage from cyber liability insurance helps you avoid these costs.